 The church's membership grew along with the city, as Arlington transitioned from a farming community of about 1,000 people to a mercantile center.
 With the opening of the General Motors plant and the turnpike connecting Fort Worth and Dallas, Arlington and the church continued to grow.
 Under the leadership of its members, including Tom Vandergriff (the "boy mayor"), plans were made to build an even bigger sanctuary.

 But before the work could begin, disaster struck again in 1954 when an electrical fire destroyed the church.
 While the education building survived, the twin-towered sanctuary was gone.
 The congregation, again, decided to rebuild in the same location.
 The first services held in the current sanctuary, with art glass windows saved from the 1918 sanctuary, were held in February 1956.

 Over the years, as Arlington's population has grown, and opportunities have come to relocate, First United Methodist's congregation has decided to stay at its downtown location.
 In 1996, the Family Life Center was dedicated and the education wing refurbished.
 The church expanded its ministries to the neighborhoods around it.
 The church is at the heart of the city's downtown rebuilding.

-Today, the church is 5,000 members strong.
-Its past, and its future, is built on a strong foundation.
-First United Methodist of Arlington is here for good.
+Our past and our future is built on a strong foundation.
+First United Methodist of Arlington is here for good!